Ugochukwuodinaka/International-Trade-And-Finance-Analysis/README.md

         6. Buttons
 <br />

-### Data Cleaning, Transformation and Loading using MS SQL Server:
+### Data Cleaning, Transformation and Loading using MySQL:
 Data was mostly clean from source.
 I had to do some cleaning in MySQL for everything to work fine, and the steps i took are:
 - Changed the values for the fields in all the tables that has ".." in its row with "NULL" to maintain the integrity of the numerical data
 - Changed the data type of the fields that are of the wrong data type to the right data type.